An Efficient Iterative Least Squares Algorithm for Large-dimensional Matrix Factor Model via Random Projection: Introduction

 In this article, we propose a simple iterative least squares algorithm for matrix factor models, in contrast to the Principal Component Analysis (PCA)-based methods in the literature.
 In detail, in the first step, we propose to estimate the latent factor matrices by projecting the matrix observations with two deterministic weight matrices, which are chosen to diversify away the idiosyncratic components.
 This idea is similar in spirit to that in \cite{fan2022learning} and the estimator does not rely on eigenvectors.
 In the second step, we update the row/column loading matrices by minimizing the squared loss function under the identifiability condition.
 Then the estimators of the loading matrices are treated as the new weight matrices and we iteratively proceed with the above two steps until a convergence criterion is reached.
 The contributions of the current work lie in the following aspects.
 Firstly, to our knowledge, this is the first work on matrix factor analysis that does not involve any eigen-decomposition of large matrices.
 The proposed iterative least squares algorithm is quite simple and computationally efficient, with computational complexity $O\left(Tp_{1}p_{2}\right)$ in contrast to the typical $O\left(Tp_{1}^{2}+Tp_{2}^{2}\right)$ complexity of the eigen-decomposition based methods.
-Secondly, we show that even if both numbers of row and column factors are over-estimated, the inferences on factors are still asymptotically valid, which is new to the literature on matrix factor models.
-At last, given the factor numbers are correctly specified, we establish the convergence rates of the estimators for loading matrices and common components at the $s$-th iteration for any $s\geq 1$ under some strong factor identifiability condition.
+Secondly, we show that even if both numbers of row and column factors are over-estimated, the inferences on factor scores are still asymptotically valid, which is new to the literature on matrix factor models.
+Thirdly, given the factor numbers are correctly specified, we establish the convergence rates of the estimators for loading matrices and common components at the $s$-th iteration for any $s\geq 1$ under some strong factor identifiability condition.
 Compared to one-step estimation \citep{Yu2021Projected}, the multi-step estimator is proven to be less sensitive to the initial estimator.
 In addition, the iterative least squares algorithm also reduces the magnitudes of the idiosyncratic error components in each step, thereby increasing the signal-to-noise ratio and enjoying the same advantage as the projection estimation method by \cite{Yu2021Projected}.
+At last, we introduce an eigenvalue-ratio method to determine the number of factors, which is shown to be consistent.